Denver Siding Water System

-The system is located on Denver Siding Road, northeast of the village of New Denver.
+The system is located northeast of the Village of New Denver and is off of Highway 31A.
 New Denver is within RDCK Electoral Area H.

 The Denver Siding water system derives source water from Esthwaite Spring, Lloyd Spring, and Aylard Creek.
 Intakes on all three sources are relatively susceptible to rock slides and sediment intrusion.
 The supply area is designated as a Community Watershed.

 Insufficient information exists regarding when this system was first developed; however, some system components were replaced in 1973.
 The system was converted to an RDCK service in 1993.

 The Denver Siding Water Users drinking water is an untreated surface water source.
 As such, it is open to contamination by potentially infective doses of disease causing microorganisms at any given instance.
 Micro-organisms which cause gastro-enteric diseases in humans such as Campylobacter, Salmonella, and Giardia and Toxoplasmosis are known to be transmitted through drinking water that has been contaminated with the feces of domestic animals and wildlife, including birds and rodents.
 Infections in individuals are known to sometimes be asymptomatic, rather than acute.
 Such infections are known to sometimes result in long term health impacts on an individuals’ health.
 Examples are the inability to digest fat soluble vitamins (Giardiasis); Guillain-Barre Syndrome (a neurological disorder known to be triggered by Campylobacter Enteritis); and reactive arthritis (Salmonella).